Google Translate Disclaimer

 Many teenagers come to school hungry for a variety of reasons i.e. rushed mornings, early buses, taking care of siblings, extra-curricular activities, no food at home, sleeping in, early drop off, etc. No matter the reason, hunger can impact a teens ability to learn, work and be active at school.

 Student Nutrition Programs in schools provide universal access to nutritious breakfasts, morning meals, and snacks to students.
-Contact the office to find out what is available at your school.
+Contact the school office to learn about food programs at your child’s school.

 To find out about local programs and services available in your community, contact 211 Ontario online, by text or call for support.